Engineering Communications Requirement

 1. Take and pass an offered Engineering Communications course.
 Please see "note" at the bottom of Category A for more information.

-To begin, send an email to engrcomm_info@cornell.edu, requesting the full ENGRC 3023 information packet to begin.
+To begin the application process, send an email to engrcomm_info@cornell.edu, requesting the full ENGRC 3023 information packet to begin.
 Please insert "3023 request" in the subject line.

 For questions or an appointment to discuss options, please send an email immediately requesting an appointment at engrcomm_info@cornell.edu.
 Please see "note" at the bottom of Category A for more information.
 The highest grade possible for ENGRC 3023 is an "A," regardless of the grade in the associated course.